 Enneagram type 2’s are in the heart triad and wrestle with a sense of shame over their life.
 Their strong feelings of being unlovable can cause them to selflessly attempt to meet the needs of others while disregarding their desires.

 This need for attention can stem from an emotionally unfulfilling or painful childhood where guardians or parents were insufficient to meet their need for acceptance and nurturing.
-Such an environment can lead to feelings of insecurity and high levels of empathy for others.
+Such an environment can lead to feelings of insecurity and a high empathy for others.

 When an enneagram type 2 begins to address trauma or hurt, they can become more secure over time and rely less on people for acceptance.